TheCatster/daniilrose.com/README.md

-# Personal Site Neo
+# `daniilrose.com`
-My personal website which includes my CV, blog, projects, and information about me.
+My personal website which includes my CV, projects, and information about me.
 Built to be simple, and get the point across efficiently.
 Hosted on my homelab.